MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-solution-template-kubernetes-cluster-add.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 > [!note]
 > Kubernetes on Azure Stack is in preview.
-Azure Stack disconnected scenario is not currently supported by the preview.
+An Azure Stack disconnected scenario is not currently supported by the preview.
+Only use the marketplace item for development and test scenarios.

 You can offer Kubernetes as a Marketplace item to your users.
 Your users can, then, deploy Kubernetes in a single, coordinated operation.